jamesncox/portfolio-v2/README.md

 # About My Portfolio Site

-<p> www.jamescox.dev is the third iteration of my portfolio.
-Each version is a React single page application, but this is the first one that does not use a CSS framework.</p>
+www.jamescox.dev is the third iteration of my portfolio.
+Each version is a React single page application, but this is the first one that does not use a CSS framework.

-<p> The first version was built following a tutorial, and made use of IBM's Carbon Components, which was so unwieldy and an incredibly large package to include for such a simple project. </p>
+The first version was built following a tutorial, and made use of IBM's Carbon Components, which was so unwieldy and an incredibly large package to include for such a simple project.

-<p> The second version I designed myself, this time using Material UI's components and design aesthetic.
-Material UI is a lot more intuitive, and definitely more light weight than Carbon Components, but there is no escaping that it looks very Material UI-ey, which means it looks like a lot of things on the web, as Google uses Material UI components for so many of its producsts. </p>
+The second version I designed myself, this time using Material UI's components and design aesthetic.
+Material UI is a lot more intuitive, and definitely more light weight than Carbon Components, but there is no escaping that it looks very Material UI-ey, which means it looks like a lot of things on the web, as Google uses Material UI components for so many of its producsts.

-<p> This version is the first version to use only CSS and the first one that is "single page" style, with smooth scrolling and no "pages". </p>
+This version is the first version to use only CSS and the first one that is "single page" style, with smooth scrolling and no "pages".

 ## Planning and Design